typesupply/opentype-cookbook/docs/index.md

 ## Donations

-If you think this cookbook has been useful in your day to day work and you want to support the development of it, feel free to *(hang on, I'm waiting to be approved for thew GitHub Sponsor program)*.
-Or you can make a one-time contribution through (PayPal)[https://paypal.me/typesupply].
+If you think this cookbook has been useful in your day to day work and you want to support the development of it, feel free to *(hang on, I'm waiting to be approved for the GitHub Sponsor program)*.
+Or you can make a one-time contribution through [PayPal](https://paypal.me/typesupply).
 Or contact me [directly](http://typesupply.com/contact) if you would prefer to do it that way.

 ### Students